damon-sava-stanley/damon-sava-stanley.github.io/blogs/2019-3-implicit-bias-and-the-idealized-self.md

 These I take to be well documented and fairly noncontroversial.
-What I want to take up here is an interesting hypothesis proposed in @Berenstain2018 (who also does an admirable job fleshing out the above three jobs).
+What I want to take up here is an interesting hypothesis proposed in @Berenstain2018 (who also does an admirable job fleshing out the above three facts).
 In particular, she seeks to explain one aspect of this last point: namely that philosophy as a discipline has not properly enacted measures that, we have good evidence to believe, counteract implicit biases (e.g. triple-blind review processes).
 These